MOHD-AFROZ-ALI/Customer-Segmentation-on-Credit-Details/README.md

 # Customer Segmentation Project

 This project implements a customer segmentation pipeline using machine learning techniques, specifically KMeans and DBSCAN clustering.
-It includes data ingestion, validation, transformation, exploratory data analysis (EDA), model training, evaluation, and a Flask web interface for batch predictions.
+It includes data ingestion, validation, transformation, exploratory data analysis (EDA), model training, evaluation, a Flask web interface for batch predictions and a Streamlit application for visualization , Prediction and Business Insights.

 ## Project Structure